mlip-cmu/f2025/labs/lab08.md

    4. Visualization should be time series.
 Run query and Apply.
    ![grafana-2](grafana2.png)

-6. Panel 3: Error Rate (%) – Track the percentage of requests that returned an error (non-200 status codes)
-   1. HINT: Use `request_count_total` and filter labels where `http_status` is not equal to 200.
-   2. Apply range functions such as `rate` over a 5-minute window and compare error requests to total requests.
+6. Panel 3: Node CPU usage - Track CPU time consumed in 'system' mode by the node
+   1. HINT: Track rate of `node_cpu_seconds_total`

 7. Panel 4: 95th Percentile Request Latency – Track high-end request latency over time
    1. HINT: Use `request_latency_seconds` and explore its `_bucket` form to visualize latency distribution.
    2. Apply percentile functions to display the 95th percentile latency (p95) of all recommendation requests.

+8. (Optional:) Average Request Latency - Average latency for all recommendation requests
+   1. HINT: Use forms of `request_latency_seconds`.
+Make use of formula for average= sum/count

 ## Optional: Customize panels